The Best PMP Exam Study Guides

 There is an emphasis on graphical representation of the information as well as interactivity, which you may find useful if you find you learn better from those types of study aids.
 If you do use this guide, make sure you do all the exercises as you go through, as it really aids your learning process.

 PMP Exam Prep: Accelerated Learning to Pass PMI's PMP Exam

 Rita Mulchay: RMC Publications Inc, 2013.
 ISBN: 978-1932735659

-This is a well-structured guide, which leads you logically through what you need to know to pass the exam.
+This is a well-structured guide that leads you logically through what you need to know to pass the exam.
 There are good sample questions and useful hints and tips throughout.

-It is easy to read, which helps and includes some well-explained definitions, which can be a real bonus, as sometimes glossary terms can be written in a dry inaccessible way.
-So when you are approaching the exam and get the inevitable mental block, a simple explanation to remind you about a concept can be a life saver.
+It is easy to read and includes some well-explained definitions, which can be a real bonus, as sometimes glossary terms can be written in a dry inaccessible way.
+So when you are approaching the exam and get the inevitable mental block, a simple explanation to remind you about a concept can be a lifesaver.